mercoglianoisidoro/typescript_modulesWithRequireJS/README.md

 One module is created, and the other use it.<br>

 <br>
-This repositoty can be used as incubator for new module, in particular you can use the directory dev_modules (where you need gulp to develop)
+This repositoty can be used as incubator for new modules, in particular you can use the directory dev_modules (where you need gulp to develop)